Railpower Technologies: As subsidiary of R.J. Corman Railroad Group

 On June 18, 2009, R.J.
 Corman Railroad Group announced that it had completed its acquisition of Railpower's assets, although none of the company's liabilities.
 As a result of the acquisition, customers of Railpower were forced to renegotiate servicing contracts with Corman, as the warranties on the locomotives ceased when the old company was purchased.

 Corman plans to market genset locomotives exclusively, although company executives have not ruled out hybrid locomotives, saying that though they haven't been abandoned, they are not a priority.
 In the eight months after Railpower's acquisition, the company has delivered just two locomotives, although according to Corman, proposals have been issued for up to 50 locomotives during the next few years, and the company is confident that orders will resume.

 Railpower delivered a single RP20D unit to the Port of Montreal in October 2010, followed by two more in the first quarter of 2012 and a fourth to follow later in the year.

 R.J.
 Corman Railpower announced the closure of the Erie, Pennsylvania operation, this will take effect on February 29, 2020.

+Acquisition by Sierra Northern

+On February 7, 2025, Railpower Technologies was acquired by the Sierra Northern Railway.
+The Sierra Northern plans on building hydrogen locomotives through Railpower Technologies.